strmprivacy/docs/docs/quickstart/ccd.md

       --from-literal=truststore.password=<your-truststore-password>

 :::note
 don't change the `client.truststore.jks` and `truststore.password` keys.
-These are being used by the various Kubernetes deployments to retrieve the entities.
+These names are being used by the various Kubernetes deployments to retrieve the entities.
 :::